Family-Friendly NYC Itinerary: 1 Perfect Day in Manhattan with Kids

 Things to Do in NYC with Kids

-Visiting New York City with kids can be exciting — and overwhelming.
-With so many landmarks, museums, and shows, how do you decide what to see without tiring everyone out?
+Experiencing New York City with kids can be thrilling — and exhausting.
+So many places you see at once — so many wonders of the city and museums and shows — how do you decide what to see while you do not tire everyone out?
 The secret is simple: keep it all in Manhattan.

 This family-friendly NYC itinerary highlights iconic sights like Central Park, Rockefeller Center, Bryant Park, Times Square, and the unforgettable Broadway Magic Hour, NYC's #1 family magic show at 2:00 pm in Times Square.
-Add memorable dining at Ellen’s Stardust Diner, and you’ll have a day packed with New York magic — without exhausting your children.
+Add memorable dining at Ellen's Stardust Diner, and you'll have a day packed with New York magic -- without draining your kids too dry.

 Morning in Central Park: A Perfect NYC Start